prechelt/anwesende/README.md

   - This is a semi-incompatible change: Existing pasted QR codes will show e.g. seat 14, but will in fact now refer to seat r1s14;
     existing importstep objects will lose their seats.
+- (N.N., Version 2.1):
+  - added FAQ page
+  - updated /import (which had outdated documentation in version 2.0)

+TO DO:
+- FAQ part 4
+- more info on the QR code snippets: URL, instruction